hugocotoflorez/hbuild/README.md

 ### First installation

-1. Clone this repo
+- Clone this repo

 ```sh
 git clone https://github.com/hugocotoflorez/hbuild
 cd hbuild
 ```

-2. Compile the proyect
+- Compile the proyect

 ```sh
 make
 ```

-3. Install it locally
+- Install it locally

 ```sh
 hbuild install
 ```

+> [!CAUTION]
+> ~/.local/bin/ have to be on path.
+> You can add it to path by adding the following line to the shell config (.bashrc): `export PATH="$PATH:$HOME/.local/bin"`